fabianloewe/matter-docs/mapping/list.md

     example -> String:
       if example.not-empty:
         example.0
+      else:
+        "I am empty!"
 ```

-Before we access the first element of `example` we make sure with an _if-statement_ that the list is not empty.
+Before we access the first element of `example` we make sure with an _if-statement_ that the list is not empty or otherwise return `I am empty!` with an _else-statement_.

-We access the second element of the third element \(the tuple inside\) of `example`.
-So either `tuples` or `nice` can be returned.
+If we left out the _if-else-construct_ and the list was empty, an error would be trown and the parser would stop immediately.